The Beatles’ Rubber Soul: Rock’s Last Great Pop Album

 Finally, with their backs against the wall, the Beatles crafted what Rolling Stone called an “accidental masterpiece.”
 Rubber Soul perhaps showed the lads how far they could go in the masterpiece business.
 Rubber Soul could hardly be called a “concept album,” like Sgt.
 Pepper, but, according to producer George Martin, “we began to think of albums as art on their own, as complete entities.”

 “In My Life” – Here is one not about the ladies.
 Rather, it was a magnificent piece of songwriting based on memories of John Lennon’s Liverpool childhood.
-John claimed authorship of the song, but Paul remembers working with John to rework the harmonic rhythm based on a Smokey Robinson & the Miracles motif (snap your fingers to the song, below).
-Courtesy of YouTube:
+John claimed authorship of the song, but Paul remembers working with John to rework the harmonic rhythm based on a Smokey Robinson & the Miracles motif .
+Here is a lush, picturesque video of the song, published by The Beatles Stuff via YouTube:

 “Nowhere Man” – This supposedly came to Lennon after a night of clubhopping.
 Paul intervened to blunt some of John’s stark, soul-baring lyrics.
 “I think it was about the state of his marriage,” Paul guessed.
 Bob Spitz: “A reflective, dirge-like song, ‘Nowhere Man’ is steeped in dense harmonic pathos, the two voices intertwining, almost wearily so, around a tent pole of melancholy.”
 Here’s a happier, live version from the Beatles’ 1966 tour, courtesy of YouTube: